-CDT 2413 Development of the Exceptional Child

-This course provides knowledge of atypically developing children, family, and classroom intervention strategies and available support services.
+CDT 2413 Development of the Exceptional Child---This course provides knowledge of atypically developing children, family, and classroom intervention strategies and available support services.
 Legal, ethical, legislative, and family issues will be explored.
 Resources include Infant Toddler Environmental Rating Scale Revised (ITERS-R), and Early Childhood Environmental Rating Scale Revised (ECERS-R).
 (3 sch: 2-hr lecture, 2-hr lab) Prerequisite: Instructor Approved

-CDT 2934 Preschool Practicum Experience

-This course is a supervised practicum which includes a minimum of 120 clock hours of supervised teaching in an approved preschool setting.
-The course is a capstone course which focuses on the student's demonstration of competencies throughout the daily routine using a unit of study for young children.
-It is usually the last course taken before completion of the program.
-(4 sch: 8-hr lab) Prerequisite: Instructor Approved
+CDT 2944 Advanced Practicum-This course is a supervised practicum which includes a minimum of 120 clock hours of observation and supervised teaching in an approved early childhood setting.
+The course provides the application of evidence based best practices of early education principles and theories.
+Students work to create an environment that is safe, healthy, and developmentally appropriate to promote an optimum learning environment for young children.
+(4 sch: 8 hr. lab) Prerequisite: Instructor Approved